alexnm/house-moldovan-blog/src/posts/itineraries/japan.md

 ## Days 1-3: Tokyo

 Welcome to the most populous city in the world!
-With close to 38 milion inhabitants, the [Tokyo Metropolitan Area](https://en.wikipedia.org/wiki/Tokyo) is a huge urban center.
+With close to 38 million inhabitants, the [Tokyo Metropolitan Area](https://en.wikipedia.org/wiki/Tokyo) is a huge urban center.

 <figure>
   <img src="/img/japan/tokyo-panoramic.jpg" alt="">